elenajohnson05/Helpdesk/flows/FlowDescription.md

 # Agent Assignment Flow
 The flow is triggered upon creation of a new row or modification of the Description field in the Ticket table of dataverse.
-The HTTP action invokes our Agent Assignment Azure Function, dynamically assigning an Agent based on the ticket description.
+The HTTP action invokes our Agent Assignment Azure Function, dynamically assigning an Agent and filling the Category field based on the ticket description.